RIPLaboratoryUH/Ros2Guide/docs/guide/getting-started.md

 -Once people are comfortable with this, *come up with a demo or test*.
 Then we can move onto specifics of IIR/other robot setup.

 Read here for information about which distrobution of ROS2 to use.
-We use Jazzy as much as possible currently as it has the longest lifespan, keeping our system consistent. https://docs.ros.org/en/jazzy/Releases.html
+We use Jazzy currently as it has the longest lifespan. https://docs.ros.org/en/jazzy/Releases.html